probcomp/bayeslite/doc/bql.rst

 .. index:: ``PREDICT``
 ``PREDICT <column> [WITH CONFIDENCE <confidence>]``

    Function of one implied row.
-Samples a value for *column* from the model given the other values in the row, and returns it if the confidence of the prediction is at least *confidence*; otherwise returns null.
+Samples a value for the column named *column* from the model given the other values in the row, and returns it if the confidence of the prediction is at least the value of the BQL expression *confidence*; otherwise returns null.